Beginner's Guide to Peace - Treacherous Roads

 In economic terms, the externalization of costs is the attempt by companies and individuals to pass off the costs of production to others.
 One notable example of these costs is the creation of pollution, be it land, water and air.
 In early 19th century U.S., the common law tradition of recognizing and supporting strong property rights helped to mitigate these externalities.
 By allowing victims of pollution to sue for damages, the amount of pollution that any company could produce was kept in check.
 Unfortunately, by the late 1800’s this tradition was corrupted and largely abandoned as government courts in the U.S. began siding with the polluters, arguing that the “greater good” of the economic development overrode individual rights to protect their property.

-The “tragedy of the commons” is the observation, found many times in history, that when a resource is held in common, whether it be land, water or air, there is a strong incentive for individuals to maximize their use of the resources in the short run with no thought of sustaining the availability of the resource in the long run.
-The classic example of this is the overgrazing of land on collectively held “commons” in the British Isles of the early 1800’s.
-The complete deforestation of the Easter Islands by the native population the 1600’s is another example.
+The “tragedy of the commons” is the observation, found many times in history, that when a resource is held in common, whether it be land, water or air, there is a strong incentive for individuals to maximize their use of the resources in the short run with little or no thought of sustaining the availability of the resource in the long run.
+The complete deforestation of the Easter Islands by the native population in the 1600’s is one example of this concept.
+A more recent example is the collapse of the Grand Banks cod fish population in the 1990's after decades of overfishing.

-When people or companies own their own land, there is a much stronger incentive to plan for the future.
+When people or companies own their own property, whether it be land, water or air, there is a much stronger incentive to plan for the future.
 When a lumber company logs its own land, it has a much stronger incentive to plant new trees and to provide for its future compared to what happens when it leases “public” land from the government.

 The failure of government control

 To believe that government centralized planning and ownership of resources is the best way to preserve the environment is to believe a myth.
 The fall of communist control of eastern Germany in 1989 starkly illustrated the failure of the State to protect the environment.
-The inventive and industrious German people had been divided as people since the end of World War II in 1945.
-When East Germany was finally opened to the West, it was found that the cars manufactured under communist control were so poorly designed and highly polluting that the government of West Germany moved to ban them from the country.
+The inventive and industrious German people had been divided since the end of World War II in 1945.
+When East Germany was finally opened to the West and free market forces, it was found that the cars manufactured under communist control were so poorly designed and highly polluting that the government of West Germany moved to ban them from the country.

 While the United States and other western governments have traditionally wielded less control of the economy in comparison to the various incarnations of communism, their preparation for and execution of various wars throughout the twentieth and into the twenty-first centuries have clearly created environmental disasters of their own.
 From the destruction of entire islands to test hydrogen bombs, to the thousands of tons of chemical weapons created decades ago that still lie stockpiled across the country, from the defoliation of much of Vietnam by toxic herbicides in the 1960’s and 1970’s to the use of depleted uranium in countries like Iraq in the early twenty-first century, the trail of destruction left by the U.S. empire is unprecedented in its global scope.